cdeln/vulkan-intro/README.md

 ## Background

 This is an introduction to the Vulkan core API.
-The introduction targets an audience without previous knowledge of Vulkan, thoughg background in OpenGL or some other graphics framework is preferable.
+The introduction targets an audience without previous knowledge of Vulkan, thorough background in OpenGL or some other graphics framework is preferable.
 For a reader belonging to this audience, Vulkan can be a bit intimidating at first glance.
-The offical specification (*the specs*) (https://registry.khronos.org/vulkan/specs/1.3-khr-extensions/html/) and the official tutorial (https://vulkan-tutorial.com/) are quite dense.
+The official specification (*the specs*) (https://registry.khronos.org/vulkan/specs/1.3-khr-extensions/html/) and the official tutorial (https://vulkan-tutorial.com/) are quite dense.
 In order to learn Vulkan you will need to find resources on the right level for you.
 At the time of writing this document I am a beginner myself, and my intention is that this will aid others in learning Vulkan as well.